 \section{Conclusions}

 The primary objective of this study has been to critically revisit various definitions of ESS, specifically in the context of asymmetric (involving both inter and intra-specific interactions) and bimatrix games (with solely inter-specific interactions), and to unravel their suitability.
 Through our analyses, we have brought forward intricacies inherent in the definitions and have suggested their corresponding resolutions by examining them through the lens of dynamical stability.
-The insights, thus, gained resolve the prevailing ambiguities surrounding the ESS concept on asymmetric interaction scenarios.
+The insights thus gained help resolve the prevailing ambiguities surrounding the ESS concept in asymmetric interaction scenarios.

-As we have described in this paper, the definitions of ESS in a population that involves two subpopulations can be broadly classified into three classes, which we may appositely call (i) `and'-definitions, (ii) `add'-definitions, and (iii) `or'-definitions.
+As we have described in this paper, the definitions of ESS in a population that involves two subpopulations can be broadly classified into three classes, which we may appositely call (i) and-definitions, (ii) sum-definitions, and (iii) or-definitions.
 In the case of and-definitions (Definitions 1a to 1e), the fitness of host individuals in each subpopulation is compared against that of the corresponding mutant.
-Whereas, in the case of add-definitions (Definitions 2a to 2e) one compares the added fitnesses of residents in both the subpopulations with the combined fitness of corresponding mutants.
-Finally, in the case of or-definitions (Definitions 3a to 3e), a state is said to be ESS if any one subpopulation's residents are fitter against the mutants.
-The ESS under or-definition has a special name in the literature: 2ESS~\cite{Cressman_Tao_2014} which, in the case of bimatrix games, is equivalent to another concept called Nash--Pareto pair~\cite{hofbauer_book}.
+Whereas, in the case of sum-definitions (Definitions 2a to 2e) one compares the added fitnesses of residents in both the subpopulations with the combined fitness of corresponding mutants.
+Finally, in the case of or-definitions (Definitions 3a to 3e), a state is said to be ESS if at least one of the two subpopulations of residents are fitter against the mutants.
+The ESS under or-definition {(face-value perspective)} has a special name in the literature: 2ESS~\cite{Cressman_Tao_2014}.